GoaFan77/Enhanced4XModRepo/Readme.txt

 		-Kultorask Titan's Nano Leech can no longer be interrupted once again.
 		-It is no longer possible for the Mad Vasari to turn wormholes into Asteroids.
 		-Changed cost of TEC/Vasari Trade Port cost from 900/175/150 to 450/275/250.
+		-Fixed some rare crash conditions suggested by Psychoak.